Welcome to the ADAPT Study!

-To further examine diet patterns and behavior, we are launching a new study, ADAPT, at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
-This study will collect a breadth of evidence on the psychobiological, cultural, social, and environmental predictors of long-term dietary adherence to healthy dietary patterns in US adults.
+To examine diet patterns and behavior, we are launching a new study, ADAPT, at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
+This study will collect a breadth of evidence on the psychobiological, cultural, social, and environmental predictors of long-term dietary adherence to healthy dietary patterns in adults.

-ADAPT is funded thanks in part to research funding from:
+ADAPT is funded thanks, in part, to research funding from:

 The Lisa Wendel Memorial Foundation